 The Choir of The Orthodox St Elisabeth Convent in Minsk in Belarus is coming to St John of Shanghai parish in Belfast for a musical and spiritual feast.

-The third part will be from two o’clock: there will be lunch and until three o’clock there will be an opportunity to buy CDs and other items from the Minsk Monastery.
+followed by a light lunch, and (until three o’clock) there will be an opportunity to buy CDs and other items from the Minsk Monastery.